 This is what makes this home page “upside-down.”

 Most websites have their navigation at the very top of the page, but moving it to the bottom of the page, we have increased focus and conversions.

 We use this design pattern on a number of pages ourselves.
 And this design pattern is obviously not limited to podcasting websites and homepages.
 Here are some examples we built for a clients in different industries:

 - Real Estate: Darin Batchelder Real Estate Investing Show

 - The Podcast Growth Show: Our podcast home page

 Additional Downloadable Resources

-If you are interested in a downloadable PDF version of this design pattern as featured and covered in the video with all the annotations and explanations, please click here to sign up for our podcasting resources guide, which features a PDF version of the entire design pattern with lots of implementation notes.
+If you are interested in a downloadable PDF version of this design pattern as featured and covered in the video with all the annotations and explanations, please click here to sign up for a PDF version of the entire design pattern with lots of implementation notes.

 WordPress Ready Made Podcast Home Page Download